opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

 -  Seed is set in the entry function, do not include seed in config.

--  If the hyperparameters in the algorithm have a certain reasonable range, please write a comment on the corresponding hyperparameters in the algorithm config, such as the alpha value in sqil:
+-  If the hyperparameters in the algorithm have a certain reasonable range, please write a comment on the corresponding hyperparameters in the algorithm config, such as the alpha value in SQIL:

    .. code:: python